This post may contain affiliate links. Read my full disclosure policy.

 It starts with seasoning the fish.
 Use black cod, halibut, sea bass, black cod, escolar or any firm white fish ( or shrimp) you like.

 Even shrimp or shellfish (clams or mussels) would work well here.

-Turn heat down to medium, add carrot, bell pepper, garlic and jalapeno and cook 4-5 more minutes.
+Turn heat down to medium, add carrot, bell pepper, garlic and jalapeno pepper and cook 4-5 more minutes.

 Add tomato paste, spices and stock.

 Mix and bring to a simmer and add tomatoes.

 Cover and simmer gently on medium-low for 5 minutes or until carrots are tender.

 Once done, the Moqueca will have thickened beautifully.

 Sprinkle with fresh cilantro or Italian parsley and serve with a wedge of lime.

 Crusty bread makes a nice vehicle for left-over pan juices.
 Trust me, you won’t want to waste this!
 So much flavor!

 Please let me know what you think of this Moqueca Recipe in the comments below!